ligato/site/content/architecture/lig-framework-overview.md

 #### Proto

-Protobufs is method that defines the structure and serialized format of the data associated with an object.
-Ligato implements a .proto definition for each configuration object.
+Protobufs is a method for defining the structure and serialized format of data associated with an object.
+Ligato implements a `.proto` definition for each configuration object.

-Here is a snippet of the .proto file for a VPP L3 route:
+Here is a snippet of the `.proto` file for a `VPP L3 route`:

 <div>
     <pre>